 by your conscious mind during waking hours, will be processed by

-disturbing nightmares can easily result from repressed thoughts
+dreams and/or disturbing nightmares can easily result from repressed

-and feelings, which lay the groundwork for sleep disorders.
-A lack
+thoughts and feelings, which lay the groundwork for sleep disorders.

-of deep, restful sleep referred to as REM (rapid eye movement) or
+A lack of deep, restful sleep referred to as REM (rapid eye movement)

 that are supposed to calm and soothe you!
 Any shortage of these